easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 1. Cloud cover of 5% or less total cloud coverage in entire image.
 2. Spatial coverage threshold of 50% and above.

+The cloud cover criteria is < 5% total cloud in entire image.
+The spatial coverage criteria first attempts to find 3 candidate images with 100% spatial coverage, and then decreases this threshold to 90%, 80%...
+50%.

 ## Select Candidate images based on timestamps

 1. Sort the filtered coverage list by date, grouped by tile ID